auridian/portfolio/_posts/2020-12-20-oxygen.markdown

 	teaser: /assets/thumbnails/thumb.b64.png
 ---

-## Benevolent Courier: A Practical Solution to Mailman List Delays

 MIT has several incredibly useful mailing lists for those seeking to live frugally.
 The two of primary interest are reuse@ and free-foods@ (formerly free-food/freefood).